 Your bills are piling up.
 You know it’s time to do something.
-But, should you file bankruptcy or try debt consolidation?
+But, should you file bankruptcy in Las Vegas or try debt consolidation?
 Knowing the difference between the two will help you make a more informed decision.

 Here is how Bankruptcy compares to Debt Consolidation: